awjh-ibm/chaincode-contract-tutorials/simple-asset.md

 The above function uses the stub from the transaction context to read and write data to the world state.
 It checks whether it can connect to the world state, if an asset with that ID exists already and then writes an initial value for the asset.
 As the function only returns an error type the peer response to the request will be a blank string success unless an error is specified.

 #### Update
-The second function we write will take in an ID of an asset to update the value for and the value to update it to:
+The second function we write will take in an ID of an asset to update and the value to update it to:

 ```
 // Update - Updates a simple asset with given ID in the world state